sillygod/my-travel-in-learning-python/README.md

 # my-travel-in-learning-python

-This repository may contain some projects or practices I want to make a note.
+This repository may contain some small projects or practices I want to make a note.
 It is just like a traveler to take a snap shot of everything everywhere.
 Python is my favorite programming language and it has lots of amazing merits and something shock.

 ### Intention